NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Warleader's Bulwark.md

 * * *

 **Effect** You grant allies within 100 feet a +2 status bonus to saves against fear effects for 1 minute.
-When you activate this ability, each affected ally who's [[Conditions/Frightened|Frightened]] reduces their frightened value by 1.
+When you activate this ability, each affected ally who's [[Frightened|Frightened]] reduces their frightened value by 1.

 [[Equipment Effects/Effect_ Command Bravery|Effect: Command Bravery]]